How to Patch an Air Mattress: A Simple Do-It-Yourself Guide

 Method I: Using the Patch Kit

-The first best method on how to patch an air mattress is by use of a patch kit.
+The first best method by use of a patch kit.
 Patch kits are readily available in malls and hardware.
 They are usually small camping set glue, sandpaper, and the patches for tents, air mattresses, and bike tubing.

 Remember to look for a patching kit that will work on vinyl or plastic.
 Most air mattress surfaces are usually made out of the vinyl material.